Editor’s note: This story is developing.

 This is not the first time a Lowcountry firm will have felt compelled to change its name to erase its connections to Murdaugh.

-In October, Moss Kuhn and Fleming in Beaufort dropped Fleming’s name from the firm after FITSNews first reported that Cory Fleming, Murdaugh’s longtime best friend and the godfather of his son Paul, was accused of conspiring with Murdaugh to steal $4.3 million from the family of Gloria Satterfield.
+In October, Moss Kuhn and Fleming in Beaufort dropped Fleming’s name from the firm after FITSNews first reported that Cory Fleming, Murdaugh’s longtime best friend and the godfather of his son Buster, was accused of conspiring with Murdaugh to steal $4.3 million from the family of Gloria Satterfield.

 Satterfield was the Murdaughs’ longtime housekeeper and nanny before dying as the result of a fall at the Murdaughs’ home.